Roles at Wellington Free

 Event medics are a generous and committed team of volunteers providing medical cover at sporting events, community fairs and live concerts all across the region.

-Our medics attend hundreds of events every year, as well as training the community in CPR as part of the Lloyd Morrison Heartbeat programme.
+Our medics attend hundreds of events every year, as well as training the community in CPR as part of The Lloyd Morrison Foundation Heartbeat programme.
 They receive ongoing training and support and can be involved as often as their time allows.
 Joining the event medic team is a great way to contribute to the community whilst learning new skills for those who don’t come from a medical background.

 "It’s inspiring!
 Meeting new people, gaining new skills, getting out there and doing something for others is what’s important and I feel extremely privileged to be included in this team “

 While the majority of our staff help the public every day, there is a crew of people in the background helping and supporting them.

 Our head office team is involved with sourcing funding for new equipment, keeping our IT systems running, arranging the rosters and paying our staff among other things.

 Whether your specialty is medicine, administration, human resources, finance, communications and marketing, fundraising or information technology, we have a range of roles that might be just what you are looking for.
 As part of a passionate and innovative organisation you provide support and advancements to the frontline crew in delivering a world class people focused service.